peterqliu/threebox/README.md

 Download the bundle from [`dist/threebox.js`](dist/threebox.js) and add include it in a `<script>` tag on your page.

-Several introductory examples are [here]([examples folder](https://github.com/peterqliu/threebox/tree/master/examples)).
+Several introductory examples are [here](https://github.com/peterqliu/threebox/tree/master/examples).
 To run them, create a `config.js` file with your Mapbox access token, alongside and in the format of [the template](https://github.com/peterqliu/threebox/blob/master/examples/config_template.js).

 [Documentation lives here](docs/Threebox.md).